Zuzana Licko Answers Frequently Asked Questions

 ZL: The pajamas came about as an extension of the Hypnopaedia pattern font that I developed in 1997.
 I created each of the Hypnopaedia pattern elements by concentric rotation of a single letter form from the Emigre Fonts library.
 When repeated, each Hypnopaedia element creates a unique pattern of interlocking letter shapes, which can be combined into an infinite variety of patterns.
 These patterns, of course, lend themselves naturally to fabric prints, and sleep wear (pajamas) seemed ideal for such a hypnotic subject.

-The name "Hypnopaedia" makes reference to sleep learning, or teaching through hypnosis; we chose this name because the repetition of the these elements and their formation into patterns can have a mezmorizing effect.
+The name “Hypnopaedia” makes reference to sleep learning, or teaching through hypnosis; we chose this name because the repetition of the these elements and their formation into patterns can have a mesmorizing effect.
+The terms was used in Aldous Huxley’s Brave New World.

 FAQ: What are the future trends for type?